JeffersonMat/Quiz-WebApp-Vue.js/README.md

 🤓 Fact: I'm learning Vue.js.
 This is a very basic web that I'm bulding utilising the knowledge I've gained.
 Next challenge is to integrate Typescript.

-📝Quiz WebApp is displays a maximum of 20 general knowledge question and gives the user multiple choice.
+📝 Quiz WebApp is displays a maximum of 20 general knowledge question and gives the user multiple choice.

 🔨 It's been built using Vue.js, Bootstrap-vue and an external API.